futileskills/Security-Advisory/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;Unauthenticated Command Injection (CWE-77: Improper Neutralization of Special Elements used in a Command)

-    Vendor: Epson
+**Vendor: Epson**

-    Affected Products: Epson POS printers, specifically identified on the TM-M30II (m362c) model.
+**Affected Products:** Epson POS printers, specifically identified on the TM-M30II (m362c) model.
 It is highly likely that other Epson and third-party printers using the same ESC/POS command set over a raw TCP/IP connection are also affected.
 This includes models in the TM-T and TM-M series.

-    Affected Versions: All firmware versions prior to an as-yet-unreleased patch.
+&nbsp;&nbsp;&nbsp;&nbsp;Affected Versions: All firmware versions prior to an as-yet-unreleased patch.

-    Attack Vector: Remote, unauthenticated network connection.
+&nbsp;&nbsp;&nbsp;&nbsp;Attack Vector: Remote, unauthenticated network connection.

-    Protocol: Raw TCP/IP on port 9100.
+&nbsp;&nbsp;&nbsp;&nbsp;Protocol: Raw TCP/IP on port 9100.

 ### 2. Technical Description